polimediaupv/paella/doc/faq.md

 This is not a bug, is a feature ;-).
 Try to embed on a larger space or tune up what icons should disappear.

-## I serve my recordings through RTMP and progressive download.
+## I serve my recordings through HLS and progressive download.
 Can I choose the preference order?

-Yes.
-By default Paella tries to do it by RTMP, then by HTML5 `<video>` tag and as the last option through flash.
 You can change the order of these options in the config file, as described in the [Paella Player configuration guide](adopters/configure.md).

 ## Do Paella player support Live Streaming?

-Yes, Since Paella 3.1 we support RTMP Live Streaming.
+Yes, we support HLS Live Streaming.

 ## Can I integrate Paella Player in my website?